 The General Rule: Life Insurance Death Benefits Are Tax-Free

 When a loved one passes away, the last thing beneficiaries want to worry about is a tax bill.
 The good news is that in most cases, life insurance death benefits are completely exempt from federal income tax.
-The IRS excludes life insurance proceeds received due to the death of the insured from gross income — meaning beneficiaries do not need to report the payout on their tax return.
+Generally, life insurance proceeds you receive as a beneficiary due to the death of the insured person aren't includable in gross income and you don't have to report them on your tax return.

 This tax-free status applies whether you receive a $50,000 policy or a $5 million one.
 The exclusion is one of the most significant financial advantages of life insurance, making it a cornerstone of estate planning and wealth transfer strategies across the U.S.